BerriAI/litellm/docs/my-website/docs/completion/model_alias.md

 # Model Alias

-Model names can be long, and you might want to use more user-friendly names for your end-users - e.g. Calling it `GPT-3.5` when the model name is `gpt-3.5-turbo-16k`.
+The model name you show an end-user might be different from the one you pass to LiteLLM - e.g. Displaying `GPT-3.5` while calling `gpt-3.5-turbo-16k` on the backend.

-LiteLLM supports this by letting you pass in a model alias mapping.
+LiteLLM simplifies this by letting you pass in a model alias mapping.

 # usage